 If you answered yes to the above questions, then you can accept the idea that nobody chooses to do wrong when they perceive that the wrongdoing in question will bring harm upon them.
 To the extent that we simply obey our instinct to benefit ourselves and relieve our suffering, we are not willing to harm ourselves.
 Socrates’ believed that persons who seek what they understand to benefit them are not trying to do wrong.
 They do not act for the sake of the wrong, but for the sake of obtaining the perceived good with which they are trying to improve their lives.

 If you answered no to one or both of the questions above, then you are responsible for giving one clear example relevant to our subject that shows the truth of your belief.
-In this example you must describe a human committing an action, right or wrong, with no ulterior desire to either benefit herself or relieve her suffering.
+In this example you must describe a human committing an wrongful action with no ulterior desire to either benefit herself or relieve her suffering.
 This is more difficult than you may think.
-I have yet to have anyone provide me with such an example that passes further examination.

 Mathematics provides a clarifying example.
 Nobody would say that mathematical reasoning and self-interest are the same thing.
-The structures of mathematical reasoning are independent of the phenomenon of human self-interest.
+The structures of mathematical reasoning are independent of the phenomenon of human self-interested reasoning.
 However, all mathematicians always use the structures of mathematical reasoning in a self interested manner.
 Also, the only reason that mathematicians ever discover new mathematical structures is because they are responding to self-interested motivations.
-In the same way the structures of moral or ethical reasoning are independent of the phenomenon of self interest.
-However, it is only by responding to self-interest that people embrace morality or ethics and only by virtue of self-interest has any thought on morality or ethics ever been developed.
-So it is that our thoughtfulness about moral right and wrong is born of and embraced through self-interest.
+In the same way the structures of ethical reasoning are independent of the phenomenon of self interest.
+However, it is only by responding to self-interest that people embrace moral rules and ethical reasoning, and only through self-interest has any ethical thought ever been developed.
+So it is that our ethical thoughtfulness about moral right and wrong is born of and embraced through self-interest.
 Our self-interest is the foundation of our capacity to be moral.
 Our instinct to benefit ourselves makes our participation in moral choices possible.

 That this instinct for self-interest may assert itself in minds that are ignorant, confused, twisted, broken and utterly unable to know what is truly good is a separate issue that does not negate the fundamental truth of Socrates’ insight that people never willingly harm themselves.
 Action based on ignorance still has the motive of benefiting the actor but lacks the knowledge to make good of that motive.